 What do your juicer, blender, bread maker and toaster all have in common?
 They’re all taking up valuable counter space!
+You’ve put in a lot of work to make your kitchen countertops perfect.
 If your kitchen is slowly being consumed by countertop appliances it’s time to make a change and take back your space.
 Follow these tips to find out how to best store your countertop appliances once and for all.

 Before You Begin